Tipoca/scaml/docs/LANGUAGE.md

 ### Contract creation

-`Contract.create_raw <Michelson code string>` is the lowest and the only (so far) API to originate contracts within SCaml contracts.
-The Michelson code must be given as a string literal.
+SCaml provides the lowest level of APIs to originate contracts within SCaml:

+* `Contract.create_from_tz_code <Michelson code string>` takes a string literal of Michelson source code.
+* `Contract.create_from_tz_file <Michelson code path name>` takes a string literal of Michelson source file path.
+The Michelson code in the source file is included at the compilation time.
+Be careful of setting proper build dependnecy if the Michelson source file is generated from another language.

 ### Contract call